-Information on this page is relevant to all datasets, both backtest data files and live data feeds.
+Information on this page is relevant to both backtest data files and live data feeds.
 Definitions for the columns in our data files are in the last section of this page.

 - ~2900 currently active U.S. exchange-traded stocks.